Understanding Attack Surface Mapping for Secure Systems

 - Identify risky areas of code that require in-depth protection

 Attack surface analysis is typically conducted by security architects and pen testers.
 However, developers should also understand and monitor attack surfaces as they build, design, and change a system.
-The process can be undertaken manually or using automated tools.
+The process can be undertaken manually or using automated tools for attack surface management.

 Why does internal attack surface analysis matter?